BUS2035 : HR for Line Managers

 Teaching Rationale And Relationship

 The teaching methods used are to reflect the applied and practical nature of the module.
-There is a need for small group workshops to help students explore the case study, associated materials provided and conduct secondary research to develop realistic reports and formative presentations.
+There is a need for group workshops to help students explore the case study, associated materials provided and conduct secondary research to develop realistic reports and formative presentations.

 The format of resits will be determined by the Board of Examiners